 INA’s refining business today produces EURO V quality gasoline and diesel fuels, as well as kerosene, and a large variety lower grade fuel oils and products for the petrochemical industry.
 These products are mainly sold in the SEE region, including Croatia, Bosnia and Herzegovina, Slovenia, Serbia, Albania, and also in the Mediterranean.

-Croatia’ supply market with refined products is highly competitive.
+Croatia’s supply market with refined products is highly competitive.
 The products can arrive in Croatia not only from neighbouring competing refineries, but also from the sea.
 INA’s current refinery capacities exceed Croatian market demand.
 Its overall economic utilization and competitiveness continues to face several important challenges including the relatively high black product yield and limited conversion capacity.
 This is limiting INA’s competitiveness.
-The key project designed to overcome this constraint is the residue upgrade to the Rijeka refinery – however, all official authorisations have still not been granted five years after the first permit application was filed.